otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Compute `sigma = RSig(H_s, sk_hs, {H_a, H_s, I}, t)`.
 See the
    [Ring Signature Authentication](https://github.com/otrv4/otrv4/blob/master/otrv4.md#ring-signature-authentication)
    section of the OTRv4 specification for details.
-1. Use the sender's instance tag from the DAKE-1 message as the receiver's instance tag.
+1. Use the sender instance tag from the DAKE-1 message as the receiver instance tag.

 To verify a DAKE-2 message:

-1. Verify if the message type is `0x02`.
+1. Verify that the message type is `0x02`.
-1. Verify that protocol's version of the message is `0x0004`.
+1. Verify that the protocol version of the message is `0x0004`.
 Abort if it is not.
 1. Validate the Prekey Server Composite Identity by:
    * Calculating the fingerprint of the Prekey Server's long-term public key